 What if you are hacked?
 That’s the question many people ask themselves, when they consider industrial control systems (ICS) and their implementation.
 Many large corporations, especially those in the defense industry, are quite fond of investing in this technology, largely due to the fact that it enables them to seamlessly monitor all aspects of their production.
 When someone hacks into one of these systems, it can be extremely dangerous; especially when it comes to those working at the receiving end of such remotely controlled systems.

-One of the major benefits of remotely controlled ICS is that unlike traditional manufacturing automation methods, it allows for the same type of control to be achieved in a completely virtual manner.
-However, this is not to say that a hacker would be easily able to hack into this industrial control systems, or that even the majority of businesses would be able to do so.
-Still, the reality is that you may be dealing with a company or organization that has found great success in controlling industrial automation through the use of remote controlled systems, and they may be compromised by a cyber attack.
+One of the major benefits of remotely controlled ICS is that, unlike traditional manufacturing automation methods, it allows for the same type of control to be achieved in a completely virtual manner.
+For this reason, reaching out to a suitable control system manufacturer seems to be the most viable option that companies are seeking out these days.
+However, this is not to say that a hacker would be easily able to hack into these industrial control systems, or that even most businesses would be able to do so.
+Still, the reality is that you may be dealing with a company or organization that has found great success in controlling industrial automation through the use of remote-controlled systems, and they may be compromised by a cyber attack.